instructure/pulsar-spark/README.md

 is loaded to a `value` column with the corresponding type with Pulsar schema.

 * For topics with Avro or JSON schema, their field names and field types are kept in the result rows.

+* If the `topicsPattern` matches for topics which have different schemas, then setting `deserializePayload` to `false` will allow the connector to read this content in a raw form.
+In this case it is the responsibility of the pipeline to apply the schema on this content, which is loaded to the `value` column.

 Besides, each row in the source has the following metadata fields as well.
 <table class="table">